BlogThings To Do

 • Large floor statement lanterns1,500–4,000 MAD · $150–400

-Morocco’s Liquid Gold — Handle With Caution
+Morocco’s Liquid Gold — Handle With Care

-Pure Moroccan argan oil cosmetic and culinary grades
+Pure Moroccan argan oil cosmetic and culinary grades sold in Marrakech souks

 Genuine cosmetic argan oil: rich amber colour, subtle nutty aroma.
 Pale or odourless oil has been diluted.

-Authentic Moroccan argan oil bottles
+Authentic Moroccan argan oil bottles on display in a Marrakech souk stall

-Cosmetic grade and culinary grade — same tree, very different processing and aroma profile.
+Cosmetic grade and culinary grade: same tree, very different processing and aroma profile.

 Three Tests Before You Buy